yobslob/Safebit/README.md

 # SafeBit

-SafeBit is a Web3-based image-sharing DApp built using React and Solidity.
-It lets users upload images and securely share access to them via the blockchain.
-Everything runs on smart contracts and IPFS (no centralized server needed).
+SafeBit is a Web3-based file-sharing DApp built using React and Solidity.<br> It lets users upload files and securely share access to them via the blockchain.<br> Everything runs on smart contracts and IPFS (no centralized server needed).

 ## About

 This is a college-level project made for learning and demo purposes.
 It allows users to:

 - Connect their MetaMask wallet
-- Upload images to IPFS
+- Upload files to IPFS
 - Store and share access via smart contracts
 - View personal and shared files
 - Use a simple and modern UI with React and TailwindCSS

-Currently, only images are supported.
-Working on adding support for more file types and making the layout responsive.
+Currently, only local-host is supported.
+Working on deploying it on polygon.

 > You’ll need MetaMask installed and connected to a testnet like Goerli.